markgbeckett/jupiter_ace/examples/README.md

 ## Scroll

-A Jupiter Ace (machine-mode) implementation of the popular Commodore scrolling-maze example.
+A Jupiter Ace (machine-code) implementation of the popular Commodore scrolling-maze example.

 A ready-to-run version is included in [scroll.tap](scroll.tap), which can be run using: